 There is nothing like the real, immersive experience of walking Soundtrails on-location.
-However exploring Soundtrails online will give you an idea of how Soundtrails works and the many ways stories can be told.
+Exploring Soundtrails online will give you an idea of how Soundtrails works, the high level of production involved, and the many ways geo locative audio stories can be experienced today.

 When Nimbin agreed to host the 1973 Aquarius Festival, the influx of university students and hippies changed the small dairy community forever.